FreeCAD/FPA/_programs/job_offers.md

 The FPA is offering a yearly grant of USD 5000, to be divided and scheduled according to a plan to be proposed by the applicant.
 It is expected that the applicant proposes a scheme that covers monitoring more or less during the whole year, but the work can also be done in more condensed work periods.

 Position open until filled.
 Send resume and cover letter to fpa@freecad.org to apply.

 ## Eligibility

-* Any contributor, FreeCAD community member or just anybody else who wishes to be considered for one of the programs above should submit a proposal in writing to the FPA.
+* Any contributor, FreeCAD community member, or anyone else who wishes to be considered for one of the programs above should submit a proposal in writing to the FPA.
 The proposal should minimally contain:

   1. Your understanding and acceptance of all the conditions stated on this page, including the "General conditions" below
-  2. Desmonstration that you have the required skills, motivation, or any other reason why you are the right person to do the job
+  2. Demonstration that you have the required skills, motivation, or any other reason why you are the right person to do the job
-  3. A plan of what you intent to do (it might differ from our proposal above)
+  3. A plan of what you intend to do (it might differ from our proposal above)

-* All candidates will be considered by the FPA general body and approved by vote.
+* All candidates will be considered by the FPA general body and approved by vote

-* Candidates need to be registered as independent workers in their country, and be able to submit invoices.
+* Candidates need to be registered as independent workers in their country, and be able to submit invoices

+* Priority will be given to people who already active members of the FreeCAD community (on any platform)

 ## General conditions